-Industry and EPA hazardous waste No. Hazardous Waste Hazard l Code Generic: F001 The following spent halogenated solvents used in degreasing: (T) Tetrachloroethylene trichloroethylene, methylene chloride, 1,1,1-trichloroethane, carbon tetrachloride, and chlorinated fluorocarbons; all spent solvent mixtures/blends used in degreasing containing, before use, a total of ten percent or more (by volume) of one or more of the above halogenated solvents or those solvents listed in F002, F004, and F005; and still bottoms from the recovery of these spent solents and spent solvent mixtur es F002 The following spent halogenated solvents: (T) Tetrachloroethylene, methylene chloride, trichloroethylene, 1,1,1-trichloroethane, chlorobenzene, 1,1,2-trichloro-1,2,2-trifluoroethane, ortho-dichlorobenzene, trichlorofluoromethane, and 1,1,2-trichloroethane; all spent solvent mixtures/blends containing, before use, a total of ten percent or more (by volume) of one or more of the above halogenated solvents or those listed in F001, F004, or F005; and still bottoms from the recovery of these spen nt F 000 solvents and spent solvent mixtures (T) di F003 The following spent non-halogenated solvents: (1) Xylene, acetone, ethyl acetate, ethyl benzene, ethyl ether, methyl isobutyl ketone, n-butyl alcohol, cyclohexanone, and methanol; all spent solvent mixtures/blends containing, before use, only the above spent non-halogenated solvents; and all spent solvent mixtures/blends containing, before use, one or more of the above on-halogenated solvents, and, a total of ten percent or more (by volume) of one or more of those solvents listed in F001, F002, F004, and $E005$, and $t^{(1)}$ between from the receiver of these solvents are the receiver of the receiv F005; and still boltoms from the recovery of these spent solvents and spent sol vent E004 The following spont non-hologonated solvants: (\mathbf{T}) Γ004 Creasels and areasilia and aitrahanzana, all sport solvent mixtures/blands (1) cresois and cresoir acid, and introbenzene, an spent solvent mixtures/biends more of the above non-halogenated solvents or those solvents listed in E001 F002 and F005; and still bottoms from the recovery of these spent solvents and spent solvent mixtures F005 The following spent non-halogenated solvents: (T.I) 1 002 The following spent non nanogenated solvents.
-(1,1)
+Industry and EPA hazardous waste No. Generic: Hazardous Waste Haza rd Code F001 The following spent halogenated solvents used in degreasing: Tetrachloroethylene trichloroethylene, methylene chloride, 1,1,1-trichloroethane, carbon tetrachloride, and chlorinated fluorocarbons; all spent solvent mixtures/blends used in degreasing containing, before use, a total of ten percent or more (by volume) of one or more of the above halogenated solvents or those solvents listed in F002, F004, and F005; and still bottoms from the recovery of these spent solents and spent solvent mixture.
+(T) F002 The following spent halogenated solvents: Tetrachloroethylene, methylene chloride, trichloroethylene, 1,1,1-trichloroethane, chlorobenzene, 1,1,2-trichloro-1,2,2-trifluoroethane, ortho-dichlorobenzene, trichlorofluoromethane, and 1,1,2-trichloroethane; all spent solvent mixtures/blends containing, before use, a total of ten percent or more (by volume) of one or more of the above halogenated solvents or tho listed in F001, F004, or F005; and still bottoms from the recovery of these sp solvents and spent solvent mixtures se F003 The following spent non-halogenated solvents: Xylene, acetone, ethyl acetate, ethyl benzene, ethyl ether, methyl isobutyl ketone, n-butyl alcohol, cyclohexanone, and methanol; all spent solvent mixtures/blends containing, before use, only the above spent non-halogenated solvents; and all spent solvent mixtures/blends containing, before use, one or more of the above on-halogenated solvents, and, a total of ten percent or more (by volume) of one or more of those solvents listed in F001, F002, F004, and F005; and still bottoms from the recovery of these spent solvents and spent so mixtures e F004 The following spent non-halogenated solvents: Cresols and cresylic acid, and nitrobenzene; all spent solvent mixtures/blends containing, before use, a total of ten percent or more (by volume) of one or more of the above non-halogenated solvents or those solvents listed in F001, F002, and F005; and still bottoms from the recovery of these spent solvents and spent solvent mixtures (T) F005 The following spent non-halogenated solvents: Toluene, methyl ethyl ketone, carbon disulfide, isobutanol, pyridine, benzene, 2-ethoxyethanol, and 2-nitropropane; all spent solvent mixtures/blends containing, before use, a total of ten percent or more (I,T)